mira-bau/cancer_incidence_mortality/README.md

 - `health_coverage.py` - extracts the Universal Health Coverage Index
 - `gcp.py` - extracts the GDP per Capita (current US$)
 - `obesity.py` - extracts the obesity rates
+- `population.py` - extracts the population of countries over the years

 All parsers map countries using a unified COUNTRY_MAP structure from `mapping.py`, which includes multiple name aliases for robust matching.